rmosolgo/batmanjs.github.io/_guides/05_digging deeper/rails.md

 ```

 The structure of this app will be exactly the same as described in [Directory Structure](/docs/structure.html), but it will live within our Rails app folder.
 You can find your newly created app in `MyApp/app/assets/batman`.

-## 2. Starter Application

-If you're not using Rails, you can [download](/download.html) either the Starter Application or simply a copy of batman.js itself.
-The Starter Application is simply a zip file which contains an empty batman.js project, very similar to what `batman-rails` would generate for you.
-It will contain all of the directories your project needs (described further in [Directory Structure](/docs/structure.html)), in addition to the actual batman.js source.

-You can simply download the zip and start filling it with your own application code.

-## 3. That's it!

-Whichever way you choose, that's all there is to it!